Why is my water heater not working

 HVAC

-The answer to 'why is my water heater not working' is that there could be several common causes, such as a faulty thermostat, a broken heating element, sediment buildup, or a tripped circuit breaker.
+The answer to 'why is my water heater not working' is that there are several common causes, including a faulty thermostat, sediment buildup, or a malfunctioning heating element.
 Symptoms may include no hot water, lukewarm water, or strange noises coming from the tank.

 Step-by-Step Guide